spcourse/complexity/word-index/contents.md

 In this zip you'll find two files:

-- `word_index.py`: This contains already quite a bit of starting code.
+- `word_index.py`: This file already contains quite a bit of starting code.
 You will have to fill in the missing pieces.
-- `stopwords.txt`: This contains a list of words that can be ignored by the indexing system.
+- `stopwords.txt`: This file contains a list of words that can be ignored by the indexing system.
 (So, we don't have to index a gazillion occurrences of, for example, the word "the".)

 ## Functions: